EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Use Cases

-In this section, our aim is to investigate the hierarchical evolution of features, identifying when they emerge during the evolutionary generative process with Stable Diffusion~\cite{stablediff}.
-We take an example of human facial features for this purpose, as this has been explored in literature~\cite{deja2023learning}.
-While these works also aimed to reveal such a structure~\cite{deja2023learning}, we aim to provide a more generic approach that is also more interpretable.
-We additionally aim to elucidate any entanglement between data attributes relevant for advancing diffusion models~\cite{yang2023disdiff}.
-Our prompt is defined by the regular expression: $``$a photo of a [$young$ | $old$] [$man$ | $woman$]; with [$brown$ | $grey$ | $blonde$] hair; with [$brown$ | $blue$] eyes; [\textit{wearing a necklace}]?$"$.
+We explore the hierarchical evolution of features, identifying when \addition{and how }they emerge during the generative process of Stable Diffusion~\cite{stablediff}. \addition{This could helps assess feature granularity, iteration redundancy, and refine model design.
+We also explore how hyperparameters, such as schedulers, influence data evolution.} Our focus is data evolution in the context of human facial features, as this has been explored in literature~\cite{deja2023learning}.\addition{With this research question, we design prompts that reflect varying levels of granularity in facial attributes.} Our prompt is defined by the regular expression: $``$a photo of a [$young$ | $old$] [$man$ | $woman$]; with [$brown$ | $grey$ | $blonde$] hair; with [$brown$ | $blue$] eyes; [\textit{wearing a necklace}]?$"$.
 Images are generated in $40$ iterations.
-We further sub-sample $11$ iterations within this for the evolutionary embedding.
-Here, we explore the attributes $age$, $gender$, $hair color$, $eye color$, and whether they were \textit{wearing a necklace}.
-This yielded a total of $48$ prompts representing all possible keyword combinations defined above. $50$ instances are sampled from each prompt for exploration.
-The smooth representations $\widehat{\textbf{h}}_{t_0}$ derived from CLIP~\cite{clip} are summarized through the proposed evolutionary embedding method in \cref{fig:celeb}.
-To explore the order in which facial features emerge, we color-encode different attributes, including age, gender, and hair color, in a sequential manner.
+We further sub-sample $11$ iterations for the embedding and explore the attributes $age$, $gender$, and $hair color$,.
+This yielded a total of $48$ prompts representing all possible keyword combinations defined above. $50$ instances are sampled from each prompt for exploration. \addition{We choose CLIP to encode attributes of interest, as it has been shown to work with generic facial attributes in previous studies~\cite{agarwal2021evaluatingclip}.}

-When data points are colored by age, the layout highlights the model's capability in distinguishing between $old$ and $young$ individuals, evident as early as the second-most inner ring in \cref{fig:celeb}a.
-Notably, the smooth images $\textbf{h}_{t_0}$ depicted in the figure already exhibit discernible facial and hair outlines, with longer hair possibly indicating female subjects.
-Next, when points are color-encoded by both $age$ and $gender$, specifically for older individuals, we observe that the model is confused at the second-most inner ring, where $age$ was already apparent (see \cref{fig:celeb}c.1).
-This mix-up is also evident in the crossing of pathways at the second generation step in \cref{fig:celeb}c.1 and~\ref{fig:celeb}c.2.
-Examining the smooth images highlights at this iteration the source of this confusion: both $old$ $men$ and $old$ $women$ exhibit fuzzy, white short hair.
-As the generation progresses, this distinction becomes clear, as shown in images on the right side of \cref{fig:celeb}c.2.